karlsb/ChatApp/README.md

 *Functionality*

-The Chat component uses the messages context provided by the App component.
-This Message context gives access to all the messages for a specific room, and this context is the data dispalyed in MessageBox.
+The Chat component uses MessageContext provided by the App component.
+MessageContext gives access to all the messages for a specific room, which are dispalyed in MessageBox.

-MessageInputForm contains an onSubmit function and uses the userContext to create a message with the current user.
-And takes the prop chatName to set the room to the message.
+MessageInputForm has an onSubmit function that creates and sends a message.
+It uses UserContext to access the current username and the prop chatName to access the current room name.

 MessageBox only maps props.messages to \<\li> tags.